mmakaay/esphome-xiaomi_bslamp2/README.md

   light mode is missing in the Home Assistant GUI.

-* **Since the components of the lamp are exposed as ESPHome components, you don't have to stick with the lamp's original behavior**.
-You can hook up the lamp in your home automation as you see fit.
+* **Since the components of the lamp are exposed as ESPHome components, you don't have to stick with the lamp's original behavior.** You can hook up the lamp in your home automation as you see fit.
   Use the slider to control the volume of your audio set?
 Long press the power button to put your house in night mode?
 Use the illumination behind the slider bar to represent the progress of your sour dough bread bulk fermentation?
 Go ahead, make it so! :-)

+* **All LEDs that are used for illumination of the front panel (power button, color button and 10 LEDs for the brightness slider) can be controlled individually.** This means that you have 12 LEDs in total to use as you see fit, instead of sticking with the behavior of the original firmware.

 * **Possibilities to extend the device's functionality through hardware mods.** There are [GPIO pins that are not in use](doc/technical_details.md#esp32-pinout).
 If "tinkerer" is your middle name, you can use those pins to come up with your own hardware hacks to extend the device's